TeskeVirtualSystem/struct.js/README.md

 ========
 *   Full unpack support.
 I implemented all types unpack from python struct
 *   Big Endian and Little endian Support.
 You can choose the endianess like you do in python struct.
+*   Make use of Typed Arrays, Array Buffer and DataView from HTML5 Spec

 TODO
 =======